resibots/limbo/docs/api.rst

 Most algorithms are wrappers to external libraries (NLOpt and CMA-ES).
 Only the Rprop (and a few control algorithms like 'RandomPoint') is implemented in Limbo.
 Some optimizers require the gradient, some don't.

-The tutorial :ref:`Optimization sub-API <opt-api>` describes how to use the opt:: API in your own algorithms.
+The tutorial :ref:`Optimization sub-API <opt-tutorial>` describes how to use the opt:: API in your own algorithms.

 The return type of the function to be optimized is ``eval_t``, which is defined as a pair of a double (f(x)) and a vector (the gradient):